cloudcr0w/cloudcr0w/README.md

 - SSL (Let's Encrypt): Secure communication over HTTPS.
 - HTML, CSS, JavaScript: Frontend technologies to build a responsive and interactive user interface.

+### 2.:construction::construction::construction: Gym entry app in progress :construction::construction::construction:
+- AWS Cognito – for user management, authentication, and secure sign-up/login flows.
+- AWS Rekognition – for facial recognition to identify members at the gym entrance.
+- AWS Lambda – for serverless backend logic to handle user interactions and processes.
+- AWS DynamoDB – a scalable NoSQL database to store member details, subscriptions, and bookings.
+- AWS S3 – for secure and scalable image storage, including member photos for facial recognition.
+- AWS SNS – for sending SMS notifications for membership, class bookings, and payment reminders.

 Feel free to check out my projects and contributions below!